 Additional Definition

-CWA proposed adding a definition for Connection Fees, which would be applicable to Class A water utilities’ districts that serve 2,000 or fewer connections.
+CWA proposed adding a definition for Connection Fees, which would be applicable to Class A water utilities’ districts that serve 2,000 or fewer connections, or as otherwise authorized by the Commission.
 We shall adopt this unopposed definition.

 General Accounting Instructions